Ownage-FDT/tfs-cli/README.md

 # Documentation

-You'll find the documentation on [https://trytfs.com/docs](https://trytfs.com/docs).
+For detailed list of available commands.
+Your can checkout our documentation on [https://trytfs.com/docs](https://trytfs.com/docs).

 Find yourself stuck using the tool?
 Found a bug?
 Do you have general questions or suggestions for improvement?
 Feel free to [open an issue on GitHub](https://github.com/Ownage-FDT/tfs-cli/issues/new)